loky945/iooner.me/_posts/2015-01-06-welcome-to-jekyll.markdown

 ---
 layout: 	post
 titre:  	"Welcome to Jekyll!"
 date:   	2015-01-06 15:00:00
 auteur: 	iooner
 categories: jekyll update
 tags: 		test jekyll intégration
+img: 		"upload/post1.jpg"
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.